 Skiing powder can be an eye opening experience for skiers who are used to hard packed, icy, or groomed trails.
-If you're planning a trip, or new to the powder skiing game, this guide is for you.
+If you're planning a big ski trip, or looking to get a better idea of how to ski powder, this guide is for you.

 How to Ski Powder